Lapis Lazuli is a vivid blue crystal with gold sparkles, this blue stone requires extra care and delicacy especially when cleaning it.

 Can Lapis Lazuli go in Himalayan salt?

 Yes, you can place your Lapis Lazuli in a bed of Himalayan salt as it can a good purifying agent that can cleanse your stone from negative vibrations and revive its healing powers once again, just make sure to clean you stone afterwards with a soft dry cloth to remove any salt residue from its surface.

 I always feel mesmerized by the beautiful and vivid blue color of my lapis lazuli stones.

 You can get Lapis Lazuli wet and at the same time maintain the colors of my stones and keep them in the best condition ever if you follow these simple and effective tips.

-You can absolutely get your lapis lazuli stone wet, just make sure to not soak it in water for long periods of time, also avoid using hot water, it is best to use lukewarm water, or room temperature water to clean your crystal.
+You can get your lapis lazuli stone wet, just make sure to not soak it in water for long periods of time and to use this cleaning method if you absolutely need it (do not use get your stone in contact with water frequently), also avoid using hot water, it is best to use lukewarm water, or room temperature water to clean your crystal.

 Plus, avoid getting your Lapis Lazuli stone wet with chemical or acidic substances as they can be quite abrasive and may cause irreversible damage to your stone.

 Do you own a Labradorite stone, bracelet, or beaded Labradorite jewelry and you wonder if whether or not, they can get wet? then this article is definitely for you.

 - Can Labradorite get wet?
 (3 things to consider).